Eisenhorn: Video game

 Eisenhorn: Xenos is a third-person action-adventure game by Pixel Hero Games.
 It adapts Xenos, the first book of the Eisenhorn trilogy.
 It was released on Steam for PC on 10 August 2016, and received mixed reviews.

 TV series

 In July 2019, the producer Frank Spotnitz announced that he was developing a TV adaptation of the Eisenhorn series as the showrunner, together with Emily Feller as an executive producer.
-A broadcaster or platform, cast and staff have not yet been made public.
+Nothing came of it, and any option had presumably expired by 2022 when Amazon entered into negotiations about Warhammer 40,000 TV rights.